yast/yast-autoinstallation/doc/error_reporting.md

 # Error Reporting in AutoYaST

 This document tries to summarize the error reporting mechanisms that, as a developer, you can use when writing code for AutoYaST.
+Bear in mind that both mechanisms have different purposes.
+On the one hand, the `Yast::Report` module is the way to go when you want to notify a general problem or ask a Yes/No question.
+On the other hand, the purpose of the AutoYaST issues mechanism is to notify semantic issues in the profile.

 ## Yast::Report Module